Savania/Python-Automation-course-with-Selenium-on-Stepic/README.md

-new text in this file
+It is new project for automation cource!
+Welcome!